Bartley Crum: Death

 In 1947 (prior to the HUAC hearings), Crum first took a combination of alcohol and barbiturates, from which he was revived.
 In the early hours of February 9, 1949, a few days after the New York Star folded, Crum made a second suicide attempt, again with pills and alcohol.
 Doctors who treated him included Gregory Zilboorg, a psychiatrist who also treated Lillian Hellman.

 By the late 1950s, long labeled a subversive, Crum had lost most of his clients.
-Unable to cope with stress from the harassment, he successfully committed suicide on December 9, 1959, by washing down an entire bottle of seconal with whisky.
+Unable to cope with stress from the harassment, he killed himself on December 9, 1959, by washing down an entire bottle of seconal with whisky.
 His wife discovered his body at their home at 165 East Eightieth Street, New York City.

 Personal life

 Crum married Anna Gertrude Bosworth, an author of novels and (later) a cookbook.
 They had two children.
-The younger, son Bartley Crum, Jr., committed suicide in 1953 by shooting himself with his grandfather's gun in his freshman year at Reed College.
+The younger, son Bartley Crum Jr., committed suicide in 1953 by shooting himself with his grandfather's gun in his freshman year at Reed College.
 The older, daughter Patricia Bosworth, became first a successful actress and then even more successful writer.
 In 1997, she wrote a family memoir, Anything Your Little Heart Desires, reminiscing about her father.
 In 2017, she wrote a second memoir about her father, brother, and husbands, called The Men in My Life: Love and Art in 1950s Manhattan.
 She died from complications of the 2020 coronavirus pandemic.

 In 1941, Crum moved his family from Berkeley to 763 Bay Street, San Francisco.
 In 1945, they moved again to 2626 Green Street, San Francisco.
 In 1948, they moved to New York City, where they lived at several addresses.